Zywave/booster/src/_areas/blog/posts/2022-06-release-notes-may-june-2022.md

 <docs-spacer></docs-spacer>

-## Now you can programatically clear options in `zui-select-dropdown`'s
+## Now you can programmatically clear options in `zui-select-dropdown`'s

 ![An empty room](/images/empty-room.jpg)